h0ngcha0/liuhongchao.github.io/_posts/2020-03-14-why-learn-crypto.md

 decentralized setting without requiring a trusted third party.
 It achieves that with the interplay of two components: First, a modification resistent data structure for storing all the transactions.
-It turns out that one efficient implementation is to organize transations into sequence of blocks, each of which contains a cryptographic hash of the previous one, resulting a chain of blocks, hence the name *blockchain*.
+It turns out that an efficient implementation is to organize transations into sequence of blocks, each of which contains a cryptographic hash of the previous one, resulting a chain of blocks, hence the name *blockchain*.
 Second, a method to reach consensus among a